Do you need help? Please call us at (915) 584-0022.

-Listen to Crazy About Jewelry every Saturday at 12:30 pm on KTSM 690 AM.
+Crazy About Jewelry Radio Saturdays at 12:30 pm on KTSM 690 AM

 Buying a gemstone is often a very different experience than buying a diamond.
 Gemstones are bought based on favorite colors, wardrobe matches, personality, and fashion trends.
 While gemstones are judged using the 4Cs, just as diamonds do, each is judged separately.
 For example, a sapphire is compared to another sapphire, but wouldn't be compared to an emerald or aquamarine.
 Choose your gemstone jewelry based on your personal preferences.